 If you are using a broker, you probably have seen many stock market order types that you can use for investing.
 Are you overwhelmed when you see all these options?
 Do not worry, most of them you will never need.

-I have only used two different stock market order types in my investing life.
+I have only used two stock market order types in my investing life.
 Active Traders may use many stock market order types.
 But passive investors will not need more than a handful of them.
-In this article, I will go over the five most-used stock market order types available in most brokers.
+In this article, I will review the five most-used stock market order types available by most brokers.

 These Stock Market Orders are available in Interactive Brokers (IB), my current stock market broker.
 But most of them should be available in most serious brokers.

 Through your broker account, you can submit orders to the stock exchange.
 When some conditions are met, the exchange will fill your order, and you will either buy or sell shares.

 Each order type can be a buy order or a sell order.
 That is the direction of the order.
 For instance, you can have a Market Buy Order or a Market Sell Order.
 They are the same kind of order but in the opposite direction.

 When you place an order, the exchange may not fill it directly.
 For instance, you may have set a price that is not possible when you put the order.
 The order will remain active for a certain amount of time.
 There are two main durations for orders:

 - Day Order: The order is only valid when you create it.
 If it is not filled by the end of the day, the order will get canceled automatically.

 - Good-Till-Cancel (GTC) Order: The order is valid for some duration if not filled or canceled.
 Most brokers set a limit of 90 days for these orders.

 There are also many other durations, such as a duration in minutes or until a specific date.
 However, these durations are less useful than the Day and GTC Orders.